agbrettpittman/100DaysOfCode2023_2/README.md

 - 🍿🍿🔒🟪🔒🔒🔒🔒

+### Day 85, February 08, 2024
+finished @yesdavidgray 's MERN auth with JWTs tutorial.
+It was a bit to get setup (since I was coming into the middle of the course), but it was definitely as in-depth as I was hoping.
+I think I'll do the next bit on the React side of auth as well.

 ### Day 84, February 07, 2024
 Started on David Gray's MERN auth tutorial as a bit of a deeper dive.
 I don't know that I agree with his assertion that a refresh token should always be allowed to expire, but I'm wondering if he will discuss a keep-alive method at some point.
 It's also possible that I'm missing something conceptually with auth.
 I'm hoping that he'll explain that assertion at some point.